What Are the Risk Factors for Vulvar Cancer?

 More than half of all vulvar cancers are linked to infection with the high-risk HPV types.
 HPV linked vulvar cancer is more common in younger women and is seen less often in older women.
 Some doctors think there are 2 kinds of vulvar cancer.
 One kind is associated with HPV infection and tends to occur in younger women.
 The other is not associated with HPV infection, is more often found in older women, and may develop from a precursor lesion called differentiated vulvar intraepithelial neoplasia (discussed below).

 Vaccines have been developed to help prevent infection with some types of HPV.
 Right now, 2 different HPV vaccines have been approved for use in the United States by the Food and Drug Administration (FDA): Gardasil® and Cervarix®.
-These are discussed in more detail later in this document.

 Smoking exposes people to many cancer-causing chemicals that affect more than their lungs.
 These harmful substances can be absorbed into the lining of the lungs and spread throughout the body.
 Smoking increases the risk of developing vulvar cancer.
 Among women who have a history of HPV infection, smoking further increases the risk of developing vulvar cancer.
 If women are infected with a high-risk HPV, they have a much higher risk of developing vulvar cancer if they smoke.